jay-tux/nexion/player/factions.md

  Non-combat | "Full" *Darkvision* during the day.

 ### Itanatan
 ![itan]
 Itanatan is the armored god of honor and pride, but also of strength.
-Itanatan's followers tend to be strong, but a bit clumsy at times.
+Itanatan's followers tend to be thorough, but a bit clumsy at times.

 Itanatan's altars resemble long, carefully decorated, stone desks.
 Papers are pile on top of them during the week, and on the eighth day of each week, they're burnt.
 This makes the words permanent, and Itanatan, who dwells in the Fort of Justice, will punish those who break agreements mercilessly.

-Due to the training of your ancestors, and your god's blessing, your Strength gets a +1 boost.
+Due to the training of your ancestors, and your god's blessing, your Wisdom gets a +1 boost.
 However, your hereditary clumsiness decreases your Dexterity by 1.
 Additionally, you can always find another follower who'll gladly explain the local government and its rules.

  Summary | <i></i>
  --- | ---